cheqd/cheqd-node/architecture/adr-list/adr-005-genesis-parameters.md

 ## Summary

-The aim of this document is to define the genesis parameters that will be used in cheqd network testnet and mainnet.
+The aim of this document is to define the genesis parameters that will be used in cheqd network mainnet.

+The mainnet and testnet parameters differ slightly.
+This will be illustrated in a table at the bottom of this ADR.

 > Cosmos v0.44.3 parameters are described.